Semantic-Org/Semantic-UI/README.md

 ## The Specification

-The aim of the semantic specification is to create conventions for structuring and naming code for describing interface elements.
-By defining a vocabulary for interface elements based on consensus, and convention, we can increase portability of UI design.
+The aim of the specification is to develop conventions around structuring and naming code for interface elements.

-### What it defines

-**For all ui**: Defines class name and html structures which can be used to represent an element

-**For elements**: Outlines states that an elements can exist, lists common types, or variations, of an element, and if necessary, defines how the element functions in groups.

-**For collections**: Defines a list of elements that it can include, and ways which variations in the collection can affect each element.

-**For modules**: Defines a set of behaviors the module is expected to perform.

-**For views**: Defines the types of content it usually contains, and a standard heirarchy for presenting the content to the user.
+By defining a vocabulary the development community can exchange javascript and css definitions of UI in a similar language, making new code easier to grock, and reducing the complexity of starting a new project, or changing a sites design.

 ### How it is defined

+#### Scope of a definition

+**All UI**: The specification defines class name and html structures which can be used to represent an element

+**Elements**: The specification outlines states that an elements can exist, lists common types, or variations, of an element, and if necessary, defines how the element functions in groups.

+**Collections**: The specification defines a list of elements that it can include, and ways which variations in the collection can affect each element.

+**Modules**: The specification defines a set of behaviors the module is expected to perform.

+**Views**: The specification defines the types of content it usually contains, and a standard heirarchy for presenting the content to the user.

 #### Based on class